- Define Entrepreneur.

 TASK A

-Defining Entrepreneur
+Defining Entrepreneur:

-The term entrepreneur defines a person who is capable and innovative enough to create an idea and develop it to turn it into a reality by using the resources available in the right manner while identifying and grabbing the opportunities to fulfil unsatisfied demands in the market (Bosma and Levie, 2010).
+The term entrepreneur defines a person who is capable and innovative enough to create an idea and develop it to turn it into a reality by using the resources available in the right manner while identifying and grabbing the opportunities to fulfill unsatisfied demands in the market (Bosma and Levie, 2010).
 The main feature which enables them to continuously believe and work for their idea is self motivation (Schaper and et.al, 2014).
-Thus, reluctance by people and leaders in the industry does not bog them down from their decision (Wennekers and et.al, 2010).
+Thus, reluctance by people and leaders in the industry does not bog them down from their decisions (Wennekers and et.al, 2010).
 They recognize a hidden need or create it which is will be satisfied through their product or service (Morris, Kuratko and Covin, 2010).
 The experts have observed the characteristics and traits in several famous and successful entrepreneurs and stated that only a few features are commonly found in them which guides them to their success (Storey and Greene, 2010).
-Regardless of their background, community, religion, race and gender, they have some common features such as (Bosma, Wennekers and Amorós, 2012):
+Regardless of their background, community, religion, race and gender, they have some common features such as (Bosma, Wennekers, and Amorós, 2012):

-Tenacity- The term gives essence of the features required by an entrepreneur (Bridge and O'Neill, 2012).
+Tenacity- The term gives the essence of the features required by an entrepreneur (Bridge and O'Neill, 2012).
 The tenacity or determination to achieve their goal drives them (Awogbenle and Iwuamadi, 2010).
-An entrepreneur needs to have the mind set of commitment for working towards successful actualization of their vision (Burns, 2010).
+An entrepreneur needs to have the mindset of commitment for working towards successful actualization of their vision (Burns, 2010).
 To have this feature does grantee the success of a business it implies that on failure of the process the entrepreneur starts afresh and work with the same tenacity for it (Monitor, G.E., 2010).

 Passion- For a successful entrepreneur second most important feature to have is the passion (Kuratko, 2016).
 The zeal and dedication towards achieving the vision and goal set is what drives them (Nanda and Sørensen, 2010).
 The focus of a business venturer instead of making huge profits is their passion for their idea (Baum, Frese and Baron, 2014).
 Like every other start up entrepreneur faces problems and hardships and the passion to achieve their set target gets them through it (Webb and et.al, 2010).